 With this information about the pedal assist system, what are the advantages and disadvantages?

-- Fitness: Pedaling with the assistance of a motor is still great for cardiovascular health and muscle growth!
+- Fitness: Encourages riders to engage in physical activity while still receiving support from the motor.
+Pedaling with the assistance of a motor is still great for cardiovascular health and muscle growth!

 - Ease of Use: Most e-bike riders are very familiar with pedaling a standard bicycle and using the gear system, and the pedal assist system will feel very intuitive to them, making the adjustment to a new e-bike easy!